AnonymFlow

 Thresholds to know for interpreting your measurements

-Here's what's normal, suspect, or abnormal on a modern paid VPN in 2026, based on our 6-month benchmarks across 6 major VPNs.
+Here's what's normal, suspect, or abnormal on a modern paid VPN in 2026, based on public benchmarks across major VPNs.

 MetricNormalSuspectAbnormal